cirrusidentity/simplesamlphp-test-utils/README.md

 Update the dependency

-    composer update -dev  cirrusidentity/simplesamlphp-test-utils:dev-master
+    composer update -dev  cirrusidentity/simplesamlphp-test-utils

 # Usage

 This project makes heavy use of `AspectMock` to make SSP's internal easier to test.
-Adjust your phpunit bootstrap.php per https://github.com/Codeception/AspectMock to setup AspectMock and also ensure you set `backupGlobals="false"` in phpunit.xml
+Adjust your phpunit bootstrap.php per https://github.com/Codeception/AspectMock to setup AspectMock and also ensure you set `backupGlobals="false"` in phpunit.xml.
+See this projects `boostrap.php` on some workarounds for getting AspectMock to play nicely with SSP's custom class loader

 You can sanity check your project by calling `SanityChecker::confirmAspectMockConfigured()` in a test.
 See `AspectMockConfiguredTest` for an example.